 Old Shawnee Days

 : Ideal for outgoing volunteers who enjoy the local history and traditions.
-Help children with hands-on activities like planting in our farmstead garden, shopping from a 1920s catalog, doing the wash, making a leather keychain, and other crafts.
+Help children with hands-on activities like planting in our farmstead garden, doing the wash, making a clothespin doll, explore your heritage, learn how to play horseshoes and other crafts.
 Two shifts each day are needed.
 (Register here if you're interested in volunteering)

 Training provided, ideal for educators and history buffs.
-Volunteers dress in early 20th century attire and engage in period activities such as cooking, gardening, washing, and animal husbandry, to help bring Shawnee history alive for visitors on Saturdays during the summer.
+Volunteers dress in early 20th century attire and engage in period activities such as cooking, gardening, washing, and animal husbandry, to help bring Shawnee history alive for visitors on Tuesdays & Thursdays during the day and Wednesday evenings, during the summer.
 (Register here if you're interested in volunteering)

 Shawnee Town Craft Fair:

 If you like crafts and festivals you’ll love volunteering at this fair featuring more than 100 artisans and food vendors.
 Help prepare the booth spaces, assist with registration, act as runners and help clean up.
 Come join us on the third Saturday in September!
 (Register here if you're interested in volunteering)